Source code for ae.files

 pn instantiation of the :class:`CachedFile` file object the default file object loader function

-:func:`_default_object_loader` will be used, which opens a file stream via Python's :func:`open` built-in. alternatively
+:func:`_default_object_loader` will be used, which opens a file stream via Python's :func:`open` built-in.

-a callable directly to the :attr:`~CachedFile.object_loader` attribute::
+or by assigning a callable directly to the :attr:`~CachedFile.object_loader` attribute::

 cf = CachedFile('integer_69/float_3.69/string_whatever/file_name.ext',